conda-forge/conda-forge.github.io/README.md

 **Note: "All changes must be made in the `/src` folder and NOT in the `/docs` folder.
 Html files in the ./docs folder are auto generated "**

+## Code of Conduct
+We welcome everyone to participate in the Conda-Forge community, nevertheless it is important that every member understands the guidelines and rules of it.
+Here https://numfocus.org/code-of-conduct you can check the Code of Conduct and reporting guidelines we follow.

 ## conda-forge dev meetings

 Our documentation contains a section with [minutes from previous dev meetings]([https://conda-forge.org/docs/minutes/00_intro.html]).
 These meetings occur every two weeks on Wednesday from 17:00-18:00 UTC.